nasa/Kamodo/kamodo_ccmc/filedriver/README.md

 # Kamodo_FileDriver

-The following scripts take in input from specific magnetospheric models and generates input files for specific ionosphere/thermosphere models.
-Kamodo is required for the code to run (https://github.com/nasa/Kamodo).
+The following scripts read supported magnetospheric model output and generates input files for supported  ionosphere/thermosphere models.
+Many features of Kamodo are used to support the reading, interpolation, and processing required.

-The current supported magnetosphere models are: SWMF_IE.
+The current supported magnetosphere models are:
+- SWMF_IE.

-The current supported ionosphere/thermosphere models are: GITM, WACCMX, TIE-GCM
+The current supported ionosphere/thermosphere models are:
+- GITM
+- WACCMX
+- TIE-GCM

-To run the file use the following command:
+To run this code, use the following command:

+> import kamodo_ccmc.filedriver.master_script_v2 as fd
-fileforcing_oneway(Model_A, Model_B, 'Directory where the input files for Model_A are', 'Directory to output files')
+> fd.fileforcing_oneway(Model_A, Model_B, 'Directory for Model_A files', 'Directory for new output files')

-Ex:

-fileforcing_oneway('SWMF_IE', 'GITM', "C:/Users/Directory_where_SWMF_IE_files_are", "C:/Users/Directory_where_to_output_files")

-Notes: The masterscript.py is required for the individual filedriver scripts to work.
+For example:

+> import kamodo_ccmc.filedriver.master_script_v2 as fd
+> fd.fileforcing_oneway('SWMF_IE', 'WACCMX', "DATA/SWMF-IE_Data", "OUTPUTfiles")